JustLeader69420/mmx-marlin-custom/README.md

 ## TODO
  - Try to fix weird font when Czech language
- - Move printer status to top of default screen, instead of just showing ready message up there, freeing up two button spaces.
+ - ~Move printer status to top of default screen, instead of just showing ready message up there, freeing up two button spaces.~
-   - Make optional when building manually
+   - ~Make optional when building manually~
  - Add status message to in-print menu
  - When on info screen for a bit, Settings title appears, remove?
+   - Meh, doesn't really matter
- - Screen dimming button on main page?
+ - Screen dimming (probably only off/on) button on main page?
  - Add option to select type of leveling? (automatic bilinear/manual)
+   - Probably only if the manual leveling menu already exists, I believe if does, but still
+   - This might actually be the leveling menu in settings, gonna see

 # Original README.md